-If you or a loved one is faced with a concussion or displays any of the above symptoms following a head injury, it’s important to call The Vision Therapy Center at Unger Eye Care for a complete assessment of visual function to regain any lost visual skills and abilities.
+If you or a loved one is faced with a concussion or displays any of the above symptoms following a head injury, it’s important to call Unger Eye Care for a complete assessment of visual function to regain any lost visual skills and abilities.

 How Neuro-Optometrists Treat Sports-Related Injuries